Pidgin and Creole Languages: Brief History

 Pidginization gives way to creolization when this language goes from being a second language to gaining native speakers - usually second-generation residents.
 That is what sets the two apart.
 Creole languages become native, and the grammar becomes more robust and formalized.

-It should not come as a surprise that pidgins and creole languages most often show up in places with a history of colonialism and slavery, as there was often mass migration involved.
+It should not come as a surprise that pidgins and creole most often show up in places with a history of colonialism and slavery, as there was often mass migration involved.
 The meeting of disparate cultures often necessitated some form of language contact to communicate questions and receive answers.

 Over time the vocabularies of these languages merge to become something of a mishmash that all groups involved can comfortably understand.
 Think of Esperanto, for example.
 Though not a true pidgin, it is a language that most Europeans can understand because it shares vocabulary and syntax with a lot of languages.
 This places it squarely in McWhorter's classification of "simple languages", much like many creole languages.